There are a few things you can do on match day to help diagnose and fix issues that may arise during your stream.

 RATE: When streaming successfully this will show in the range of 800-2,500 KBps

-There is no vision appearing on the stream
+"The broadcast vision is currently unavailable" is appearing on the stream

-If no vision is appearing on your streaming endpoint, then it is likely that a connection to your 4G (or other) network has failed.
-Check indicator lights, if no connection is seen, usually turning the Video Encoder off and then on will force a reconnection and/or a stream restart if required.
+If you are seeing this message on your streaming endpoint, then it is likely that a connection to your 4G (or other) network has failed.
+Check the indicator lights, if no connection is seen, usually turning the Video Encoder off and then on will force a reconnection and/or a stream restart if required.
 If using a 4G network check that you have enough data left on your data plan.

 If you have successfully connected to 4G then check the green cloud flow indicator light as it should be flickering green if a connection has been made with our server.
 If you see a solid green light, reset the encoder.
 This problem usually occurs if you have turned the encoder on more than 45 minutes before the match start before our matchday servers start.